What is the new coronavirus? Here's what we know about it.

 A newly identified respiratory virus that causes pneumonia was recently discovered in China.

 Cases of the virus, a type of coronavirus, have spread in China, and have also been reported in nearby countries in Asia, prompting U.S. health officials to start screening passengers coming from Wuhan to several airports in the United States.
-One patient in the U.S. has been diagnosed with the disease and is recovering, the Centers for Disease Control and Prevention said.
+Two patients in the U.S. have been diagnosed with the disease so far, the Centers for Disease Control and Prevention said.

 Here's what to know about the coronavirus.